 Serve remote:path over webdav.

 rclone serve webdav implements a basic webdav server to serve the remote over HTTP via the webdav protocol.
-This can be viewed with a webdav client or you can make a remote of type webdav to read and write it.
+This can be viewed with a webdav client, through a web browser, or you can make a remote of type webdav to read and write it.

 This controls the ETag header.
 Without this flag the ETag will be based on the ModTime and Size of the object.